SPH73/uk-ge-results-dashboard-blog/README.md

 ### Technologies Used

-[Favicon Generator](https://www.favicon-generator.org/) is the tool I used to create the icons for this project.
-Absolutely fabulous as it only took a miniute and I had all the icons and code supplied simply by providing an image to the genrator.
+[Favicon Generator](https://www.favicon-generator.org/) is the tool I used to create the favicons for this project.
+Absolutely fabulous as it only took a miniute and I had all the icons and html links supplied simply by providing an image to the genrator.

+In order to create the favicon image with suitable correct aspect ratio, I merged two images together using this free online tool by [IMGonline.com.ua](https://www.imgonline.com.ua/eng/combine-two-images-into-one.php)

 [File Type Converter](https://onlinetsvtools.com/convert-tsv-to-json)